Greece 5 - yacht charters

 Back to Kalamaki (August 26)

 The check out was extremely efficient.
 In the span of an hour a diver checked the hull, someone checked all the sailing equipment, they did the complete inventory, a Raytheon engineer showed up to fix the Navtex (a broken connector) and someone showed up to start changing oil and filters on the generator and engine.
 It all worked like clock work.
 Both Peter and I got our deposit back.
-The yacht charter company decided to pay me an additional 300 EURO to cover a part of the expenses and purchases that I had made for the vessel during the eight weeks.
-I did feel I had been treated very fairly.
+Both yacht charter companies decided to pay us an additional 300 EURO to cover a part of the expenses and purchases that we had made for the vessel during the eight weeks.
+I did feel we had been treated very fairly.
+Thank you, Diederik, for finding us such a reliable yacht charter fleet!

 The four of us had mastered sailing and it was time to move on to another challenge.
 At home there was a 2000 square foot driveway that needed paving.